 The 2015 Kia Rio comes standard with a four-speaker audio system with a CD player, satellite radio, a USB port, an auxiliary audio input and steering wheel-mounted audio controls.
 Available features include power windows and door locks, keyless entry, push-button start, a sunroof, automatic headlights, cruise control, navigation, a rearview camera, Bluetooth and Kia’s voice-activated UVO infotainment system with a touch-screen display.

 Test drivers agree that the Rio’s audio and climate controls are user-friendly, as is the UVO infotainment system.
 Some also write that the navigation system is one of the best on the market.

 - "Good luck finding a base-model, factory-installed navigation unit as good as this one, if you can find one at all.
 The Rio's nav system is just another positive aspect of Kia's impressive UVO infotainment system." -- Kelley Blue Book

 - "Simple, straight forward controls are well marked and easy to use." -- Consumer Guide (2013)

 - "Interior materials are nice for the segment and the center stack with the touchscreen and large buttons are very easy to use." -- AutoWeek (2013)

-- "There are bottle holders on all four doors, but only the fronts also have storage pockets.
-There's a nice open bin in front of the shifter, and it's placed under two 12V sockets and the auxiliary and USB ports.
+- "There's a nice open bin in front of the shifter, and it's placed under two 12V sockets and the auxiliary and USB ports.
 A large glovebox, console bin, and small open cubby next to the radio provide additional storage." -- Consumer Guide (2012)